 - 1 cup pineapple tidbits from drained can used for juice above

 - 2 tablespoons freshly squeezed lime juice

-- Place the salmon fillets in a small shallow baking dish.
-In a small bowl, stir together the pineapple juice, soy sauce, garlic, and cayenne pepper.
-Pour over the fish, cover tightly with plastic, then refrigerate for 2 hours or overnight.
+- Place the salmon fillets in a small shallow baking dish then pour the marinade over the fish, cover tightly with plastic, then refrigerate for 2 hours or overnight.

 - While the salmon marinades, prepare the salsa: Combine the pineapple tidbits, avocado, jalapeno, red onion, cilantro, and salt in a small mixing bowl.
 Pour lime juice over the top, then toss gently to coat.
 Refrigerate until ready to serve.

 - When ready to bake, preheat the oven to 400 degrees F. While the oven preheats, remove the fish from the refrigerator.
 Line a baking sheet with aluminum foil, then coat with non-stick cooking spray.
-Remove the salmon from the marinade, shake of any excess, then place the salmon flat-side down on the prepared baking sheet.
+Remove the salmon from the marinade, shake off any excess, then place the salmon flat-side down on the prepared baking sheet.

 - Transfer the marinade to a medium saucepan.
-Simmer over medium high, stirring often, until the marinade is reduced by half, about 6 minutes.
+Simmer over medium-high, stirring often, until the marinade is reduced by half, about 6 minutes.
 Brush liberally all over the top of the salmon.

 - Bake the salmon for 5 minutes, brush again, then bake an additional 5 to 10 minutes, until the fish flakes easily with a fork.
 Serve topped with pineapple salsa.

 - TO STORE: Leftover salmon and salsa may be kept in a refrigerated airtight container for up to 3 days.

 - TO REHEAT: Warm the salmon in a 350 degree F oven until heated through.
 Serve with leftover chilled pineapple salsa.